Druxys/Druxys/README.md

 ## 🔭 Current

-I'm currently working with freelancing and make side-porject for myself! :)
+I'm currently freelancing and make side-porject for myself! :)

 ## ⚡️ Experience